Completion of the pickleball court!

 Cimarron City Hall will be Closed Thursday, November 27th and Friday, November 28th to celebrate Thanksgiving with our families.
 We are thankful for every one of our amazing residents!

-about 5 hours ago, City Clerk
+9 days ago, City Clerk

 Thanksgiving 2025